Praneshss/Modeling_of_APUF_Compositions/README.md

+For DFFNN PUF attack tool ( for all PUFs) can be found at: https://github.com/Praneshss/DFFNN-PUF-Attack-Tool

 # Modeling_of_APUF_Compositions

 Python Code and dataset for APUF and its Compositions.
 This code corresponds to attack implementations mentioned in the paper "Deep Learning based Model Building Attacks on Arbiter PUF Compositions"